Data-Git-Hub/applied-ml-data-git-hub/lab01/README.md

 # ml-01

+## Introduction
+The California housing dataset, derived from the 1990 U.S. Census, provides valuable insights into the state's real estate market by incorporating key economic and demographic variables.
+Collected through surveys and interviews, census data serves as a crucial resource for analyzing housing trends, though it is subject to limitations such as sampling errors and undercounting, particularly in diverse and densely populated areas like California.
+By examining factors such as median home values, income levels, and household sizes, this dataset enables predictive modeling to assess affordability, regional disparities, and broader socioeconomic influences.
+However, challenges such as income inequality, housing shortages, and gentrification may be hidden within the data, requiring careful interpretation to uncover the full scope of California’s housing market dynamics. <br>

 ## Overview
 Businesses and organizations often need to understand the relationships between different factors to make better decisions.
 For example, a company may want to predict the fuel efficiency of a car based on its weight and engine size or estimate home prices based on square footage and location.
-Regression analysis helps identify and quantify these relationships between numerical features, providing insights that can be used for forecasting and decision-making.
+Regression analysis helps identify and quantify these relationships between numerical features, providing insights that can be used for forecasting and decision-making. <br>

 This project demonstrates your ability to apply regression modeling techniques to a real-world dataset.
 You will:
 - Load and explore a dataset.